 - Pour the hot gooey caramel sauce over the popcorn and mix until all the popcorn pieces are well coated.

-- EXTRAS - If you're planning to add mix ins like seasonal sprinkles, a cup m&m candies, or peanuts this is the time to add them.
+- EXTRAS - If you're planning to add mix-ins like seasonal sprinkles, a cup of M&M candies, or peanuts, this is the time to add them.

 - TIP - It is helpful to use a rubber spatula or a silicone spatula for this instead of a wooden spoon for easier cleaning.

-- TIP - as the caramel is very moist parchment paper doesn't work near as well as wax paper because it gets a little soggy.
+- TIP - as the caramel is very moist, parchment paper doesn't work nearly as well as wax paper because it gets a little soggy.

 - The popcorn ball tends to re-expand a bit with the first pressing.
 I usually go back and re-press them into tighter balls after I've shaped them all the first time.